 Although our porcelain veneers are relatively strong and durable, care must be taken to not damage or break the thin porcelain shells.
 If you have a tendency to grind your teeth, the doctor may recommend a protective guard to be worn while you sleep.

-Good oral hygiene will ensure your veneers stay strong and your gums stay healthy.
-Proper hygiene and veneer maintenance can provide you with a long-lasting, attractive smile.
+Good oral hygiene will ensure your veneers stay strong and your gums stay healthy and provide you with a long-lasting, attractive smile.
 It is important to brush and floss regularly.

 How Long Do Porcelain Veneers Last?